June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 What could be better than 3 days at a 600 acres campground where for 20 bucks a night you pretty much get an entire acre to yourself with electricity and

 views of rolling green hills and horses grazing all around.
 We took all three birds outside where they happily sunned themselves for hours.
-We took a long bike
+We took a long

-running up to the door and begging.
+of running up to the door and begging.
 There are so many different colors and types of birds here it was like having our own wildlife show right in front of us.

 Cody flies while Frank rides his bike